rombrew/phobia/README.md

-PMC is an open project that aims to build the quality permanent magnet synchronous motor (PMSM) controller for use in a variety of scopes like RC or electrotransport.
+PMC is an open project that aims to build the quality permanent magnet synchronous motor (PMSM) controller for use in a variety of scopes like RC or electric transport.

 ## Software features

 * Sensorless vector control of three-phase PMSM based on current measurements.
 * Robust ORTEGA observer with gain scheduling against speed.
-* Accurate KALMAN observer with bias compensation.
+* Accurate KALMAN observer with convergence on HF injection.
-* Two-phase machine support (e.g. bipolar stepper).
-* Self adjust of all onboard measurements along symmetrical channels.
-* Flux weakening control.
+* Flux weakening and MTPA control (**EXPERIMENTAL**).
+* Two and three phase machine support.
 * Hardware abstraction layer (HAL) over STM32F4 and STM32F7.
-* Can be compiled for various controller boards (including VESC clones).
+* Various controller boards are supported (including VESC clones).
-* Flash storage for all of configurable parameters.
-* Regular command line interface (CLI) with autocompletion and history.
+* Regular Command Line Interface (CLI) with autocompletion and history.
 * Graphical front-end software based on [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) and [SDL2](https://www.libsdl.org/).